Outside Love

 Outside Love is the third album by Pink Mountaintops, released by Jagjaguwar in 2009 and produced by John Congleton.
 Many critics listed it on The Georgia Straights 'Top Ten Albums of 2009'.

+Reception

-ReceptionOutside Love received positive reviews from critics.
-On Metacritic, the album holds a score of 75 out of 100 based on 21 reviews, indicating "generally favorable reviews."
+Outside Love received positive reviews from critics.
+On Metacritic, the album holds a score of 75 out of 100 based on 21 reviews, indicating "generally favorable reviews".